 Staff from the Living Shoreline Program coordinates the efforts to promote and develop living shorelines in New Jersey.
 Working with an internal Living Shorelines Workgroup and external partners, staff will assist in project development, design, permitting and monitoring.

 A living shoreline is a shoreline management practice that addresses the loss of vegetated shorelines, beaches, and habitat in the littoral zone along the coast by providing for the protection, restoration or enhancement of these habitats using plants, stone, sand, or other structural and organic materials.
 The use of living shoreline techniques to protect, restore and enhance our coastal shorelines will provide for more natural habitat, erosion control, improved water quality and overall resilience than traditional structural approaches.

-The NJ Resilient Coastal Communities Initiative (RCCI) provides planning and technical support to 239 NJ coastal communities in response to increasing coastal hazards.
-RCCI includes an extensive network of partners that are providing coastal communities with services such as vulnerability assessments, planning recommendations, and mitigation strategies.
-Much of this work is based on products developed by the Coastal Management Program including the Coastal Vulnerability Index and Getting to Resilience.
+The New Jersey Coastal Management Program provides planning and technical support to 239 NJ coastal communities in response to increasing coastal hazards.
+The Coastal Management Program (CMP) includes an extensive network of partners that are providing coastal communities with services such as vulnerability assessments, planning recommendations, and mitigation strategies.
+Much of this work is based on products developed by the CMP including the Coastal Vulnerability Index and Getting to Resilience.

 Coastal Vulnerability Index Mapping - The NJCMP developed CVI mapping for the entire coastal area in New Jersey covering 239 municipalities over four sea level rise scenarios – present day (2014), 2030, 2050, and 2100.
 Additionally, a CVI-based map was created for each NJ coastal community.